Senior Women's One-Day Trophy

-The Women's Senior One Day Trophy, previously known as the Senior Women's One Day League, is a women's List A cricket tournament held in India.
-It began in the 2006–07 season, with 24 teams representing state cricket associations, whilst the most recent season, 2022–23, had 37 teams competing.
-Railways have won the tournament 14 times, including the first and most recent season, whilst Delhi and Bengal have won the tournament once apiece.
+The Senior Women's One Day Trophy, previously known as the Senior Women's One Day League, is a women's List A cricket tournament held in India.
+It began in the 2006–07 season, with 24 teams representing state cricket associations, whilst the most recent season, 2023–24, had 37 teams competing.
+Railways have won the tournament 15 times, including the first and most recent season, whilst Delhi and Bengal have each won the tournament once.

 History

 The tournament, as the Senior Women's One Day League, began in the 2006–07 season, the first competition involving state teams in India since the Senior National Women's Cricket Championship, a combined List A and first-class competition that ended in 2002–03.
-The first tournament was won by Railways, who beat Maharashtra in the final by 7 wickets.
+The first tournament was won by Railways, who beat Maharashtra by 7 wickets in the final.

 Railways went on to dominate the competition, winning the first five competitions before their run was ended in 2011–12 by Delhi, who beat Hyderabad in the final.
 Railways regained their title the following season, however, starting another dominant run in which they won six titles in a row.
 In 2018–19, Bengal won their first title, beating Railways in the semi-final before defeating Andhra in the final.

 Ahead of the 2019–20 season, the tournament was renamed the Women's Senior One Day Trophy.
-The season was eventually curtailed due to the COVID-19 pandemic, with the knockout stages cancelled and therefore no overall winner declared.
+The season was eventually curtailed due to the COVID-19 pandemic, with the knockout stages cancelled and therefore no overall winner was declared.
 The tournament returned for 2020–21, with Railways again winning the title, their twelfth.
 They won their thirteenth title in 2021–22, beating Karnataka in the final.
 The same final was repeated in 2022–23, with Railways again winning the tournament.
+Railways won the tournament yet again in 2023–24, beating Uttarakhand in the final.

 The tournament ran alongside a first-class state competition, the Inter State Women's Competition, in 2007–08 and 2008–09 and has run alongside the Senior Women's T20 League since 2008–09.